Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-faq.md

 ### Does Ankr charge for the service?

-* Staking — no fees.
-* Unstaking — the user pays a fee in ANKR that starts from 100 ANKR.
+When unstaking, the user pays a fee in ANKR that starts from 100 ANKR.
 Typical fee range is 500–3500 ANKR.

 ### What determines the amount of reward I receive each rebase of aMATICb?